Skip to Content

 Essentially, in this simple scenario, the switch tactic renders the flare screen ineffective for the offensive team.

-It is derived from 5-Out Motion Offense, Volume 2 by Harry Perretta.
+It is based on 5-Out Motion Offense, Volume 2 by Harry Perretta.
 Also, players should consider a few general rules in reference to the offensive action.

 The player that uses the flare screen should initially set up the defender before cutting away.

-The player that sets the flare screen should turn towards the ball and slip to the basket immediately following the screening action.
+The player that sets the flare screen should turn towards the ball and slip the screen to the basket immediately following the screening action.

 The player that receives the ball should take one or two dribbles towards the player using the flare screen to get a better passing angle.